Paphos 5-Star Hotels 2026: Price, Location & Ratings Compared

 Winter sees Paphos switch to a quieter mode — most clubs and some hotels close.
 But 18-22°C in the day, sunshine and low prices make it a solid bet for a warm half-term break with Cape Greco walks and Cypriot food.

-Paphos is the party capital of Cyprus — clubs along :city Square (Castle Club, Soho, Fire Club, Pamboo) run from 11pm until 6am.
+Paphos is the party capital of Cyprus — clubs along Ayia Napa Square (Castle Club, Soho, Fire Club, Pamboo) run from 11pm until 6am.
 July and August host international music festivals.

 Get the latest guides, deals and insider tips straight to your inbox.
 No spam, promise.